mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering.md

 }
 ```

-With this we are creating new Emotion server instance and using this to extract the critical styles for the html as well.
+With this we are creating new emotion cache instance and using this to extract the critical styles for the html as well.

 We will see how this is passed along in the `renderFullPage` function.